Weak disorder in the stochastic mean-field model of distance II: Discussion

 \section{Discussion}

-We now provide a discussion of the various concepts used in this paper and the relevance of the results. \\(a) {\bf Stochastic mean-field model of distance:} This notion refers to the complete graph with exponential mean $1$ edge weights.
-The model gives a simpler but mathematically more tractable model of distances between random points in high dimensions.
-While one can consider other edge distributions, the lack of memory property of the exponential random variable allows one to give clean proofs in a number of different contexts, including first passage percolation, see \cite{janson1999one} where this property is used to great effect to derive refined asymptotics.
-We also refer to \cite{aldous2003objective} where many other computations are derived in this context with the help of a powerful infinite random structure called the Poisson weighted infinite tree. \\(b) {\bf Weak and strong disorder:} The last few years, with the availability of an enormous amount of data on real-world networks, has also witnessed an explosion in network models for these real-world networks as well as dynamics on them.
+We now provide a discussion of the various concepts used in this paper and the relevance of the results. \begin{longlist}[(a)] \item[(a)] \textit{Stochastic mean-field model of distance}: This notion refers to the complete graph with exponentially distributed edge weights having unit mean.
+The model gives a simpler but mathematically\vadjust{\goodbreak} more tractable model of distances between random points in high dimensions.
+While one can consider other edge distributions, the memoryless property of exponential random variable allows one to give clean proofs in a number of different contexts, including first passage percolation; see \cite{janson1999one} where this property is used to great effect to derive refined asymptotics.
+We also refer to \cite{aldous2003objective}, where many other computations are derived in this context with the help of a powerful infinite random structure called the \textit{ weighted infinite tree}. \item[(b)] \textit{Weak and strong disorder}: The last few years, with the availability of an enormous amount of data on real-world networks, has witnessed an explosion in network models for these real-world networks as well as dynamics on them.
 Physicists have been highly interested in understanding the effect of random disorder on the various flow carrying properties of these network models.
 Via simulations, they have predicted a number of fascinating phenomena in these networks.
-Regarding the notions of weak and strong disorder mentioned in this paper, we refer the interested reader to \cite{havlin2005optimal}, \cite{braunstein2003optimal}, \cite{braunstein2006optimal} and \cite{sreenivasan2004effect} and the references therein. \\(c) {\bf First passage percolation:} First passage percolation problems have been of great interest to probabilists for quite a while now, not just because of their origin from physical motivations of modeling disordered random flow systems, but also because this process and it's variants (e.g.\ oriented first passage percolation and last passage percolation) arise as basic constructing blocks for more complicated problems such as the contact process.
-There has been an intensive study of this model on the $d$-dimensional lattice (see e.g.\ \cite{kesten1986aspects}, \cite{smythe1978first} and \cite{howard2004models}).
-The case of the complete graph with exponential edge weights was analyzed in \cite{janson1999one}, where in particular it was proved that the weight and hopcount of the optimal path satisfy:
+Regarding the notions of weak and strong disorder mentioned in Section~\ref{sec-intro}, we refer the interested reader to \cite{havlin2005optimal,braunstein2003optimal,braunstein2006optimal} and \cite{sreenivasan2004effect} and the references therein. \item[(c)] \textit{First passage percolation}: First passage percolation problems have been of great interest to probabilists for quite a while now, not just because of their origin from physical motivations of modeling disordered random flow systems, but also because this process and its variants (e.g., oriented first passage percolation and last passage percolation) arise as basic constructing blocks for more complicated problems, such as the contact process.
+There has been an intensive study of this model on the $d$-dimensional lattice (see, e.g., \cite{kesten1986aspects,smythe1978first} and \cite{howard2004models}).
+The case of the complete graph with exponential edge weights was analyzed in \cite {janson1999one}, where, in particular, it was proved that the weight and hopcount of the optimal path satisfy

 and